 The simplest way to think of hooping is that the hoop is acting as your presser foot as the embroidery sewing machine stitches the design.

-What is a stabilizer?
+What Is a Stabilizer?

 Embroidery sewing machines use a darning foot that is not actually down on the fabric and there is no feed dog under the fabric to hold it in place.
-The stabilizer "stiffens" the fabric to hold it taut as the embroidery sewing machine does it's work, working in conjunction with proper hooping.
+The stabilizer "stiffens" the fabric to hold it taut as the embroidery sewing machine does its work, working in conjunction with proper hooping.

-What Stabilizers Do
+What Do Stabilizers Do?

-What Is digitizing?
+What Is Digitizing?

 Digitizing is the process of taking an image and turning it into a language that embroidery sewing machines understand, using software that is designed to work with embroidery sewing machines.
 Once the image has been digitized the embroidery sewing machine understands what to do in order to stitch out the image.
 Digitizing is not a simple process unless you have worked with computer graphics and have the patience to learn all the intricacies of machine embroidery digitizing.

-Free motion embroidery is an art!
+Free-motion embroidery is an art!
 It does not require embroidery sewing machines.
 You create your own design and use a sewing machine to freehand draw and fill in your design.
-The feed dog is dropped and a darning foot is used.
+The feed dog is dropped, and a darning foot is used.
 The challenge is to keep your hands moving in unison with the sewing machine to create even stitches.
-Some companies now offer a "Stitch Regulator" which makes free motion embroidery much easier.
+Some companies now offer a "stitch regulator" which makes free-motion embroidery much easier.